camilamaia/camilamaia.com/_appearances/2020-10-29-talk-red-hat.md

 ---
 layout: post
+at: Red Hat
+type: talk
-title: "Talk @ Red Hat.
-ScanAPI: Automated Integration Testing and Live Documentation for your API"
+title: "ScanAPI: Automated Integration Testing and Live Documentation for your API"
 date: 2020-10-29
 categories:
   [